OBrianbl/MSDS_402_Introduction_to_DataScience/Dashboard_Files/README.md

 # Dashboard Design Project

 ## Problem Description
-Suppose you are a sales design manager in a hypothetical widget company.
 The widget company already collects data from a number of source systems, including sales volume, production costs, total number of customers, number of new customers, and total market sales (sales from Widget co. and its competitors).<br>